Buttons can be a or button elements. They can be modified with various classes.

 This is a very simple list pattern intended for a list of links like a list of tags, categories, or archive years.
 Not intended for CMS users.

-To add a background color to a cell within the multi column list, add the class _light
+To add a background color to a cell within the multi column list, add the class _light or _dark to the <li>

 Suggested Image Size: 160x140